RetroDECK/ES-DE/README.md

 * Windows 10
 * Windows 8.1

-**Note:** If using a Mac with an ARM CPU (e.g. M1) you need to use the x86 version of RetroArch or otherwise you won't be able to launch any games.
-This will be fixed whenever a native macOS ARM build of ES-DE will become available.
+**Note:** If using a Mac with an ARM CPU (e.g. M1) you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
+This will be fixed whenever a native macOS ARM build of ES-DE is released.

 At the moment Raspberry Pi is not supported, but this is planned for future releases.
 It may still be possible to compile and run ES-DE on this type of device, but as of v1.0 it's not actively used during development and therefore not tested.